Super7000/Sem_Time_Table_Designer/README.md

 Backend codes is available [here](https://github.com/srideep-banerjee/TimeTableScheduler-Backend)

 # How to use this UI?
+<h3>This guide is for ReactJS version of this project this guide may not be very help full for this version of the project.</h3>

 ReactJS version of this project is available [here](https://github.com/Super7000/Time-Table-Creator-ReactJS).
 Below images are from ReactJS version of this project.